 - There is no business purpose for the event or any financial gain

-What does the Liquor Control Board do with my banquet permit?
+What does the Liquor and Cannabis Board do with my banquet permit?

 When you purchase your banquet permit online, an email copy of it is sent to your local liquor enforcement office.
 Officers can visit gatherings, so it is important that you sign and post a copy of your permit at the location where you will be serving the alcohol at your event.